osohq/oso/docs/content/any/getting-started/application/enforce/index.md

 ---
 title: Enforce authorization
-metaTitle: Enforce authorization in LANG
+metaTitle: Enforce authorization in $LANG
 description: |
     Add authorization enforcement throughout your application using the authorize API to reject or accept requests that users make.